n3tti/DS-Lab/queries/README.md

 This document provides examples of SQL queries applied to the dataset.

-## From a page, get pages of same content with different languages
+## Given a page, get same pages in different languages.

 | SQL Query (Left)                     | Query Result (Right)          |
 |--------------------------------------|-------------------------------|